mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter1.md

 ## Getting project from Github

-All the code you'll need for working through the bootcamp are stored on Github at [https://github.com/mikebranstein/GlobalAzureDay2017](https://github.com/mikebranstein/GlobalAzureDay2017).
+All the code you'll need for working through the workshop are stored on Github at [https://github.com/mikebranstein/GlobalAzureDay2017](https://github.com/mikebranstein/GlobalAzureDay2017).

 ### Organization of the Repository